belabbas/belabbas.github.io/index.md

 <section>
 <img style="padding: 1px 10px 10px 0px;float: left;" align="left" width="290px" src="/images/mug.jpg" />
-I am currently Professor in Electrical and Computer Engineering at the University of Illinois at Urbana-Champaign, with affiliations with the Coordinated Science Laboratory and the Department of Mathematics.
+I am a Professor in Electrical and Computer Engineering at the University of Illinois at Urbana-Champaign, with affiliations with the Coordinated Science Laboratory and the Department of Mathematics.

 I obtained my PhD in Applied Mathematics from Harvard University working with R. Brockett, and undergraduate degrees from École Centrale Paris and Université Catholique de Louvain.